ScarCruft Infects Gaming Platform with BirdCall Malware

-The North Korean group ScarCruft has compromised a gaming platform to distribute the BirdCall malware on Android and Windows devices.
+The North Korean group ScarCruft has compromised a video game platform to distribute the BirdCall malware on Android and Windows devices.
 Leveraging user trust, this campaign deploys advanced social engineering tactics to infiltrate spyware and data-stealing software.
-The attack affects both gamers and corporate systems, demonstrating careful exploitation of vulnerabilities and the ability of state actors to use digital leisure as an entry vector.
+The attack affects both gamers and corporate systems, demonstrating careful exploitation of vulnerabilities and the ability of state actors to use digital entertainment as an entry vector.

 A North Korean hacker manipulates a game console and an Android phone, with a vigilant red eye and stolen data floating in the darkness.